Where will your education take you? At the University of Arizona, an interest in journalism can take you as far as you can dream.

 What Can We Offer You?

 The Border, the World.
-Our students report from the Mexican border, just 60 miles away, as well as the Middle East and Latin America.
+Our students report from the U.S.-Mexico border, just 60 miles away, as well as the Middle East and Latin America.

 Science and Environmental Journalism.
 You can specialize in communicating about science and the environment through words, photographs, infographics, and multimedia.
-The University of Arizona is home to the world-renowned Institute of the Environment, a medical center, the Bio5 Institute, Biosphere 2 and the Mt.
+The University of Arizona is home to the world-renowned Arizona Institute for Resilience, a medical center, the Bio5 Institute, Biosphere 2 and the Mt.
 Lemmon SkyCenter.
-The university is also a science powerhouse, with state-of-the-art research facilities and top programs in geosciences, astronomy, climate change, ecology and evolutionary biology, tree-ring research and more.

 Dual Degrees.
-Double your options with a dual degree in journalism and one of five different programs: Legal Studies, Latin American Studies; Middle Eastern and North African Studies; Public Administration; or Soil, Water and Environmental Science.
+Double your options with a dual degree in journalism: Bilingual Journalism, Studies of Global Media, Legal Studies, Latin American Studies; Middle Eastern and North African Studies; Public Administration; or Environmental Science.

 Graduate Specialties.
 You can add a specialty to your diploma and transcript in Digital Journalism, Global Journalism, or Science and Environmental Journalism.

 Inspirational Faculty.
 Work alongside award-winning professors who have been professional journalists around the globe.
-They have significant professional experience at The New York Times, National Geographic, Associated Press and television news stations as well as through Pulitzer Prize-winning investigative reporting projects.
+They have significant professional experience at The New York Times, BBC World News, Associated Press, The Columbia Missourian, EFE America, ABC 15 News, Univision Communications, Reuters, The Arizona Daily Star, Nogales International and KJZZ radio station.

 Real-World Experience.
-Learn by doing with hands-on skills classes, apprenticeships, internships in media outlets around the country and study-abroad classes in Oman and Dubai, Italy and Costa Rica.
-After taking two multimedia classes, a graduate student found an amazing internship at WIRED magazine.
-Another student produced a documentary about the University of Arizona’s role in landing a man on the moon.
+Learn by doing with hands-on skills classes, apprenticeships, internships in media outlets around the country and study-abroad classes in Italy.
+Walk away with a professional project to highlight in job interviews.
+One student produced a documentary about PFAS: The Subsurface Contaminators.

 Application Deadlines

-- For spring: Rolling deadline, preferably by Aug.
-1 for international students or Sept.
-1 for domestic students.
+• For spring: Rolling deadline, preferably by Aug.
+1, but applications will be accepted until Sept.
+1 from international students or Nov.
+1 from U.S. students

 Contact Us